-A project developed along the National Route Padana Superiore (former SS11), a story started in 2016 and not yet finished.
+Developed along the National Route Padana Superiore (former SS11), started in 2017 and still ongoing.